toolarium/common-build/README.md

 The common-build project has the goal to simplify the development environment setup.
 It works for the main environment such as Linux, Windows and Mac.
 It can be used as a "transparent" wrapper of the most common build tools such as Gradle, Maven or Ant.

-It simplifies additional the installation of java versions.
+It simplifies additional the installation of tools e.g. java versions.
 All software will be installed in a so called "devtools" directory.
 All settings you can overwrite by corresponding environment variables.